 If you can, make sure to get out for a walk or a run each day.
 A bit of fresh air and exercise will make all the difference to your well being.
 If stuck indoors, focus on doing indoor bouts of exercise, such as press-ups or squats or yoga stretches.
 Take a moment to stand at an open window or on a balcony to breathe.

 Each evening take a moment to note something good that happened that day that you are grateful.
-This could be as simple as a pleasant chat with a colleague, friend or neighbor.
+This could be as simple as a pleasant chat with a colleague, friend or neighbour.
 As well as the challenges, there may be some ‘silver linings’ to the challenges of this year.
 Perhaps it has provided you with time to slow down and to do new things.

 Keep a journal